brbavar/shobu/README.md

 # How the Game Works

 <ul>
-  <li>For the time being, you can only play with someone sitting next to you.
+  <li>For the time being, you can only play against someone sitting next to you.
 There are no CPU or online opponents.</li>
 </ul>

 # How to Play Offline